 Read these simple sentences.
-Circle the verb in each sentence and then write down the opposite of the underlined word or words.
+Circle the verb in each sentence and et's write then write down the opposite of the underlined word or words.

+The state of the s

-It is hot today.
+It is hot today

 On a sunny day the sky is clear.

 The weather is windy and cool.
+1

 It is rainy today.
+M/15

 Is it cloudy today?

 Rewrite the sentences in the previous activity in the future tense.
-Let's write Remember to use "will" and the verb.
+Remember to use "will" and the verb.

+3

 Let's write Join these sentences using the conjunctions in brackets.
+50

 It is hot in Gauteng.
 It is hotter in Limpopo. (but)

 There is thunder and lightning.
 It hasn't started raining hard yet. (although)

 We want to know what the weather will be like from day to day.
-We can make plans for our daily activities. (so)
+We can make plans for daily activities. (so) our